The 5 Best Google TVs of 2026

 1. Best Google TV

 The Sony BRAVIA 8 II OLED isn't just the best Google TV but one of the best TVs on the market.
-It has a QD-OLED panel that displays perfect blacks and incredibly vibrant colors, giving it amazing image quality.
-It boasts impressive HDR brightness capabilities, allowing highlights to truly pop in HDR content.
-It also has top-tier image processing, so low-resolution content is upscaled well and low-quality content isn't filled with distracting artifacts.
-If you watch TV with a large group, its wide viewing angle means everyone enjoys a consistent image no matter where they're sitting.
+It has a QD-OLED panel that displays perfect, inky blacks and incredibly vibrant colors, giving it amazing image quality.
+It boasts impressive brightness capabilities, allowing small bright details in movies to really stand out.
+It also has top-tier image processing, so lower-quality content like streaming channels and cable TV is upscaled well.
 All in all, this model is ideal for home theater setups, regardless of the type of content you're watching.
-It has solid reflection handling, but it's not super bright in SDR.
-This means reflections aren't a major issue at all in moderately lit rooms, but it does struggle to overcome glare entirely in very bright rooms.
-Furthermore, blacks raise and have a bit of a purple tint in well-lit rooms.

-The TV comes equipped with Google TV OS, which is fast, easy to use, and offers a wide selection of apps.
-It also supports Bluetooth, features built-in Chromecast, voice control, and USB playback, and integrates seamlessly with other Google Home devices.
+The TV supports Bluetooth, features built-in Chromecast, voice control, and USB playback, and integrates seamlessly with other Google Home devices.
 Not only does it have a ton of smart features, but it also comes with excellent gaming features, including two HDMI 2.1 ports, 4k @ 120Hz, and VRR, making it fully compatible with modern console features.
-One knock against the Sony is that it's only available in 55-inch and 65-inch sizes.
-However, you can still find a very similar Sony A95L OLED in a 77-inch model, so consider that option if you need something bigger.
+It's only available in 55-inch and 65-inch sizes, though, so it's not ideal if you have a large living room.

-The TCL QM7K is a great option if you like what the TCL QM8K offers, but it's out of your price range.
-It runs the same version of the Google TV OS as the more expensive QM8K and shares most of the same features.
-Although the TV is dimmer than TCL's higher-end model, it's still bright enough to overcome glare in well-lit rooms.
-However, it's best to avoid placing the TV directly in front of any light sources, like a lamp.
-Blacks are almost as deep and bold, but there's more noticeable blooming around highlights and subtitles.
-It's noticeably dimmer in HDR than the QM8K, but highlights still stand out well enough for an impactful experience, especially when combined with the TV's vibrant colors.
-Unfortunately, the TV's viewing angle is narrow, so it's not great for wide seating arrangements.
+The TCL QM7K is a great option if you like what the TCL QM8L offers, but it's out of your price range.
+It runs the same version of the Google TV OS as the more expensive QM8L and shares most of the same features.
+Although the TV is dimmer than the Hisense U7SG, it's still bright enough to overcome glare in well-lit rooms.
+Blacks are almost as deep and bold, but there's more light bleeding around highlights and subtitles when you're watching TV at night.

-Not only does this model have solid image quality, but it also offers the same gaming features as the QM8K does.
-It has two HDMI 2.1 ports, supports 4k @ 144Hz, 1080p @ 288Hz, and VRR, so it's a great option for console and PC gamers alike.
-It even supports HDR10+ and Dolby Vision, so you're covered no matter which HDR format your content is displayed in.
+Not only does this model have solid image quality, but it also offers similar gaming features to the QM8L and the Hisense U7SG.
+It has two HDMI 2.1 ports, instead of four, though, so it's not quite as versatile, and you can only take full advantage of two consoles at once.
+It supports 4k @ 144Hz, 1080p @ 288Hz, and VRR, though, so it's a great option for console and PC gamers alike.
 The QM7K offers a lot for a relatively low price and is a great option for a variety of uses.

 The TCL QM6K is the best Google TV for those with a strict budget.
 It runs the same fully-featured version of Google TV as the other options on this list, so you don't have to compromise on smart features.
-It's not nearly as bright as the TCL QM7K overall, but it has the SDR brightness needed to handle glare in well-lit rooms, provided there are no direct light sources facing the screen.
-Despite being more affordable, it still has effective local dimming, so blacks are deep in a dark room.
-However, there's noticeable haloing around bright elements when displayed against a darker background.
-Although the TV's brightness in HDR may not be sufficient for highlights to truly stand out, it still displays a wide range of colors, making HDR content engaging.
+It's not nearly as bright as the TCL QM7K overall, but it has the brightness needed to handle glare in well-lit rooms, provided there are no direct light sources facing the screen.
+Despite being more affordable, it still has effective local dimming, so blacks are fairly deep in a dark room.
+However, there's some noticeable light glow around bright elements when displayed against a darker background, especially if you're watching at an angle.

 It has okay upscaling and low-quality content smoothing, but it's not as good as the higher-end TCL models, so low-resolution and low-quality content lacks detail.
 Despite being cheaper than the QM7K, you get the same set of gaming features, so you have access to 4k @ 144Hz, 1080p @ 288Hz, and VRR.
 It even has similarly fast pixel transitions, so motion blur is kept to a minimum.
 Its viewing angle is just as narrow as its more expensive sibling, so it looks its best when viewed from the front of the screen.